Rationality problem for algebraic tori: Flabby and coflabby -lattices

 First we make a list of all $\bZ$-class of $\GL(n,\bZ)$ and we filter off the groups $G$ such that $H^{-1}(G) \not= 0$ or $H^1(G) \not= 0$ form the list.
 Next we use the derived subgroup $D(G)=[G,G]$, the center $Z(G)$ and a 2-Sylow subgroup $Sy_2(G)$ of $G$ to filter the groups off.
 Finally we filter off the groups which are not flabby or not coflabby.
 Because {\tt IsFlabby(G)} and {\tt IsCoflabby(G)} are much slower than {\tt Hminus1(G)} and {\tt H1(G)}, we use {\tt Hminus(G)} and {\tt H1(G)} to the specified subgroups of $G$ as above.
 The following algorithms are available from {\tt http://math.h.kyoto-u.ac.jp/\~{}yamasaki/Algorithm/} as {\tt KS.gap}.\\

-{\tt AllFlabbyCoflabbyZClasses(n)} returns the list of all the GAP codes of $G$ such that $M_G$ is a flabby and coflabby $G$-lattice of rank $n$ when $2\leq n\leq 4$.\\ {\tt AllFlabbyCoflabbyZClasses(n:Carat)} returns the same as {\tt AllFlabbyCoflabbyZClasses(n)} but using the CARAT code instead of the GAP code when $1\leq n\leq 6$. \\
+{\tt AllFlabbyCoflabbyZClasses(n)} returns the list of all the GAP IDs of $G$ such that $M_G$ is a flabby and coflabby $G$-lattice of rank $n$ when $2\leq n\leq 4$.\\ {\tt AllFlabbyCoflabbyZClasses(n:Carat)} returns the same as {\tt AllFlabbyCoflabbyZClasses(n)} but using the CARAT ID instead of the GAP ID when $1\leq n\leq 6$. \\

-{\tt AllPermutationZClasses(n)} returns the list of all the GAP codes of $G$ such that $M_G$ is a permutation $G$-lattice when $2\leq n\leq 4$.\\ {\tt AllPermutationZClasses(n:Carat)} returns the same as {\tt AllPermutation(n)} but using the CARAT code instead of the GAP code when $1\leq n\leq 6$.
+{\tt AllPermutationZClasses(n)} returns the list of all the GAP IDs of $G$ such that $M_G$ is a permutation $G$-lattice when $2\leq n\leq 4$.\\ {\tt AllPermutationZClasses(n:Carat)} returns the same as {\tt AllPermutation(n)} but using the CARAT ID instead of the GAP ID when $1\leq n\leq 6$.

 \begin{algorithmFC}[Flabby and coflabby $G$-lattices] ~\\

 \end{algorithmFC}

 \begin{example}[All flabby and coflabby $G$-lattices of rank $n\leq 6$ which are not permutation] We may compute all the permutation $G$-lattices of rank $n\leq 6$ and all the flabby and coflabby $G$-lattices by using Algorithm \ref{algFC}.